Wet Weather Garden Problems

 This is powdery mildew, a plant fungus that thrives in humid conditions.
 Many ornamental plants and vegetables are prone to developing powdery mildew.
 While it rarely kills plants outright, it can cause leaves to yellow or even turn black in severe cases.
 Plus, it just looks ugly.
 Good air circulation can help control powdery mildew.

-Treatment: Use a broad spectrum fungicide like Funginoil or Infuse as soon as you spot powdery mildew.
+Treatment: Use a broad-spectrum fungicide like Funginoil or Infuse as soon as you spot powdery mildew.
 Or, apply to susceptible plants when wet weather is forecast.
 Susceptible plants include garden phlox, hollyhocks, squashes, monarda, lilac, and roses.
 (Check the label to determine how often you can use it.)
 Prune or pinch plants to allow good air circulation.

 Leaf Spots on trees & shrubs)